3D PRINTING AT CRANSTON PUBLIC LIBRARY

 You begin by creating a virtual design on a computer or using a 3D scanner to replicate an existing object.
 Software is then used to slice the designed object into hundred of horizontal layers.
 The design is sent to the 3D printer where hot plastic is passed through a super-heated nozzle and laid down layer by layer via a robotic arm.
 The plastic cools off within a few seconds, so the finished object can be used right away.

-For more information and guidance, check out this website: Hubs "What is 3D Printing?"
+For more information and guidance, check out Hubs "What is 3D Printing?"

 How do I create or find a design?